J. I. Packer: Life and career

 In 1955, his family moved to Bristol and Packer taught at Tyndale Hall, Bristol, from 1955 to 1961.
 He wrote an article denouncing Keswick theology as Pelagian in the Evangelical Quarterly.
 According to biographer Alister McGrath, it is widely agreed that his critique "marked the end of the dominance of the Keswick approach among younger evangelicals".
 It was also during this time that he published his first book, Fundamentalism and the Word of God (1958), a defense of the authority of the Bible, which sold 20,000 copies in that year and has been in print since.
 Packer moved back to Oxford in 1961, where he served as librarian of Latimer House in Oxford from 1961 to 1962 and warden from 1962 to 1969, an evangelical research centre he founded with John Stott.
 In 1970, he became principal of Tyndale Hall, Bristol, and from 1971 until 1979 he was associate principal of the newly formed Trinity College, Bristol, which had been formed from the amalgamation of Tyndale Hall with Clifton College and Dalton House-St Michael's.
 He became editor of the Evangelical Quarterly in the 1960s, and eventually published a series of articles he wrote in the journal into a book, Knowing God.
 The book, published by Hodder & Stoughton in Britain and InterVarsity Press in the United States in 1973, became a bestseller of international fame and sold over 1.5 million copies.
 In 1977, he signed the Chicago Statement on Biblical Inerrancy.

 In 1979, one of Packer's Oxford friends persuaded him to teach at Regent College in Vancouver, eventually being named the first Sangwoo Youtong Chee Professor of Theology, a title he held until he was named a Regent College Board of Governors' Professor of Theology in 1996.
 At Regent he taught many classes, including systematic theology and the Puritans.

 He was a prolific writer and frequent lecturer, and a frequent contributor to and an executive editor of Christianity Today.
 Packer served as general editor of the English Standard Version (ESV), an evangelical translation based upon the Revised Standard Version of the Bible, and theological editor of the ESV Study Bible.

-Packer was associated with St. John's Shaughnessy Anglican Church, which in February 2008 voted to schism from the Anglican Church of Canada over the issue of same-sex blessings.
+Packer was associated with St. John's Shaughnessy Anglican Church, which in February 2008 voted to leave the Anglican Church of Canada over the issue of same-sex blessings.
 The departing church, St. John's Vancouver, joined the Anglican Network in Canada (ANiC).
 Packer, on 23 April, handed in his licence from the Bishop of New Westminster.
 (ANiC eventually co-founded and joined the Anglican Church in North America in 2009.)
 In December 2008, Packer was appointed an honorary clerical canon of St Andrew's Cathedral in Sydney in recognition of his long and distinguished ministry as a faithful teacher of biblical theology.